airsonic/airsonic.github.io/pages/wiki/install/80_source.md

 ---
 layout: wiki
-title: Source
+title: Install Libresonic from source
 permalink: /wiki/install/source/
 ---
-## Install Libresonic from source

 ##### Prerequisites

 In order to build, install, and run Libresonic, you will need: